Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 12:49

 No. Very easy.
-No doubt, a lot of people have dungs [phonetic] in their cupboard.
-And two liter jugs.
-You put a rug in a jug, it’s cheapest item and most people will hate me [unintelligible 13:13] which is about two dollars.
-Outlets cross the top when one hand in the jug.
+No doubt, a lot of people have jugs in their cupboard.
+And two litre jugs.
+You put a packet in a jug, it’s cheapest item.
+You use a pair of scissors which is about two dollars.
+Cut across the top, tip the vegetables with one hand in the jug and done.

 Chantelle Ellem 13:21